appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 <div class="portrait">

 ![Adding Metadata](./_img/extract-documentation-metadata.svg)
-TODO image of crawl -> extract -> add metadata w/ add metadata highlighted.
+TODO square image of crawl -> extract -> add metadata w/ add metadata highlighted.

 Hyaline can be configured to add tags and purposes to each document and section that is extracted.